Light Observation Helicopter: LOH

 On 14 October 1960, the United States Navy Bureau of Weapons issued Technical Specification 153, a request for proposals (RFP) for a four-seat, turbine-powered, light observation helicopter capable of fulfilling various roles: personnel transport, escort and attack missions, casualty evacuation and observation.
 25 aircraft manufacturers were solicited for the program on behalf of the Army Chief of Transportation.
 By January 1961, 12 manufacturers, including Cessna, Hughes Tool Co.
 Aircraft Division, Hiller Aircraft and Bell Helicopters, had responded with 19 designs.

 The United States Navy provided technical expertise to assist the Army in evaluating the design proposals.
 In October 1961, the Army selected three of the designs for a flight evaluation.
 Bell's D-250 design was recommended by the Army team and designated the YHO-4 (later YOH-4), Hiller's Model 1100 was recommended by the Navy team and became the YHO-5 (later YOH-5), and Hughes' Model 369 was added to the competition and became the YHO-6 (later YOH-6).
-Each manufacturer submitted 5 test and evaluation prototypes of their designs to the Army for flight test evaluation at Camp Rucker, Alabama.
+Each manufacturer submitted 5 test and evaluation prototypes of their designs to the Army for flight test evaluation at Fort Rucker, Alabama.

 As a result of the flight evaluation, Hiller's YOH-5 and Hughes' YOH-6 were selected to compete in a program cost analysis bid for the contract.
 The Hughes bid won the contract, although Hiller protested the contract award, and in 1965, the YOH-6 was redesignated as the OH-6A Cayuse.